uber-research/D3G/README.md

 # Estimating Q(s,s') with Deep Deterministic Dynamics Gradients

 PyTorch implementation of Deep Deterministic Dynamics Gradients.
+For research purpose only.
+Support and/or new releases may be limited.

 Our code is based heavily on the Twin Delayed DDPG [implementation](https://github.com/sfujim/TD3).